 Expressing the sense of the House of Representatives regarding the human rights situation in Cuba.
 Condemns the repressive and totalitarian actions of the Cuban government against the Cuban people.
-Expresses the sense of the House of Representatives that the President should (1) have an action-oriented policy of directly assisting the Cuban people and independent organizations to strengthen the forces of change and to improve human rights within Cuba; and (2) made all efforts necessary at the meeting of the United Nations Human Rights Commission in Geneva in 2001 to obtain passage of a resolution condemning the Government of Cuba for its human rights abuses and to secure the appointment of a Special Rapporteur for Cuba.
+Expresses the sense of the House of Representatives that the President should (1) have an action-oriented policy of directly assisting the Cuban people and independent organizations to strengthen the forces of change and to improve human rights within Cuba; and (2) made all efforts necessary at the meeting of the United Nations Human Rights Commission in Geneva in 2001 to obtain passage of a resolution condemning the government of Cuba for its human rights abuses and to secure the appointment of a Special Rapporteur for Cuba.
 Introduced March 19, 2001.
-Passed/agreed to in House on April 3, 2001.
-Agreed to by the Yeas and Nays: (2/3 required): 347 - 44, 22 present.
+House passed (347-44, 22 present) April 3, 2001.